Micode360/CRUD-Rest-Api/README.md

 # CRUD-Rest-Api
-An api where you can store perform all crud operations
+An api where you can perform all crud operations